Dorani/Ruby_on_Rails_Lesson-Plans/02-Rails/02-Second_Rails_App/AlphaBlog/README.md

   - added columms without using rails db:rollback and essentially used "rails generate migration add_description_to_articles" and then manually added the changes in the migration file before running "rails db migrate"

   - now the schema should have all correct info

-##Communicate with the DB
+## Communicate with the DB

-  - now we need to communicate with the table:
+  - we need to be able to get and set info to the tables:
       - create the model
       - under app
       - models, right click new file, article.rb